-From time to time, we may publicly disclose preliminary or "topline" data from our clinical trials, which is based on a preliminary analysis of thenavailable data, and the results and related findings and conclusions are subject to change following a more comprehensive review of the data related to the particular study or clinical trial.
+From time to time, we have disclosed and may in the future publicly disclose preliminary or "topline" data from our clinical trials, which is based on a preliminary analysis of then-available data, and the results and related findings and conclusions are subject to change following a more comprehensive review of the data related to the particular study or clinical trial.
 We also make assumptions, estimations, calculations and conclusions as part of our analyses of data, and we may not have received or had the opportunity to fully and carefully evaluate all data.
 As a result, the "topline" or preliminary results that we report may differ from future results of the same studies, or different conclusions or considerations may qualify such results, once additional data have been received and fully evaluated.
 "Topline" data also remain subject to audit and verification procedures that may result in the final data being materially different from the data we previously published.
 As a result, "topline" data should be viewed with caution until the final data are available.

-Additionally, we may also disclose interim data from our clinical trials.
+Additionally, we have disclosed and may in the future also disclose interim data from our clinical trials.
 Interim data from clinical trials that we may complete are subject to the risk that one or more of the clinical outcomes may materially change as patient enrollment continues and more patient data become available or as patients from our clinical trials continue other treatments for their disease.
 Adverse differences between preliminary or interim data and final data could significantly harm our business prospects.
 Further, disclosure of interim data by us or by our competitors could result in volatility in the price of our Ordinary Shares.